Uvais-Ahmad/wini-Order-Management/README.md

 Rest End Points(I have also created the postman collection with testing)
 1. To Add the Order : http://localhost:8000/order/create

-  require to send element in body  ( totalFee : , serviceId : )
+  ......require to send element in body  ( totalFee : , serviceId : )

-2. To List All the Orders: http://localhost:8000/order/all no require any element
+2. To List All the Orders: http://localhost:8000/order/all ...... no require any element

 3. To Update the Order : http://localhost:8000/order/update/:id

-  require to send orderId to update and pass value in body of ( totalFee : )
+  .......require to send orderId to update and pass value in body of ( totalFee : )

 4. To Delete the Order with : http://localhost:8000/order/delete/:id
-    require to send orderId to delete
+    ......require to send orderId to delete

 5. To Get the Order with id : http://localhost:8000/order/:id
-    require to send orderId to fetch particular id
+    .......require to send orderId to fetch particular id

+### All operation with service is similar to order please follow above steps